Scaling Agile Marketing With SAFe – Overview

-Marketing teams suffer from unsustainable pace and crazy sprinting even more than product development teams.
-Creating some “break” via an Innovation and Planning iteration – 2 weeks out of every 8-12 weeks typically – provides them with an opportunity to take a breath, step back and look at the bigger picture, think creatively about things they cannot afford to day to day.
+Marketing teams suffer from the unsustainable pace and crazy sprinting even more than product development teams.
+Creating some “break” via an Innovation and Planning iteration – 2 weeks out of every 8-12 weeks typically – provides them with an opportunity to take a breath, step back and look at the bigger picture, and think creatively about things they cannot afford to day to day.

-In product development, Architectural Runway refers to enabling work that needs to happen to support in order to support the fast and clean implementation of high priority near-term features.
+In product development, Architectural Runway refers to enabling work that needs to happen to support in order to support the fast and clean implementation of high-priority near-term features.

 In a marketing context it refers to:

-- marketing technology/infrastructure that needs to be in place to support upcoming high priority marketing plays/campaigns/activities – Think for example a lead nurturing solution in case we plan to do lead nurturing in the next PI
+- marketing technology/infrastructure that needs to be in place to support upcoming high-priority marketing plays/campaigns/activities – Think for example a lead nurturing solution in case we plan to do lead nurturing in the next PI

 - Exploration/research into possible marketing technologies or channels or approaches

-- Key architectural components like a page template or a slide deck template or brand guidelines that reduce the amount of effort when getting to work on actual marketing plays.
+- Key architectural components like a page template or a slide deck template or brand guidelines reduce the amount of effort when getting to work on actual marketing plays.